-This class system was a rather a social class system but not a rigid class system.
+This class system was rather a social class system.
 The class system was a parameter by which an individuals position in the society was measured.
-In today’s society, someone’s place in the society is measured in monetary terms.
+In today’s society, someone’s place in society is measured in monetary terms.

 Ancient Greek Classes

 The society was a patriarchal society.
 This form of society can be accepted as Greece was primarily a warrior nation.
 The men had the tremendous hold on the society.
 But at the same time, women were not neglected.
 They were bestowed with many powers.

 For example, young boys were sent to be trained when they were seven yours of age.
 They returned at the age of 30.
 If they died, they were given high honors as martyrs.
 These same honors were bestowed upon women if they died in childbirth.